 For many in Northern Michigan, we feel a little cheated because we had a “cold” Summer; so now that it’s back to school we’re not ready for it because we want more summertime fun.

-Nevertheless, the reality is that it’s back to the grind and I for one kind of like it.
-Don’t get me wrong, I love summer time – shorts, mowing the grass, beach, biking, hiking, relaxing and having fun with family – but I’m ready to get back at a more normal routine.
-For me I do much better in life when I have a routine.
-For instance, a “typical” week day for me would be something like this:
+Nevertheless, the reality is that it’s back to the grind, and I for one kind of like it.
+Don’t get me wrong, I love summertime – shorts, mowing the grass, beach, biking, hiking, relaxing, and having fun with family – but I’m ready to get back to a more normal routine.
+For me, I do much better in life when I have a routine.
+For instance, a “typical” weekday for me would be something like this:

 - Wake up and at the office early (like 6 or 7am)